Weight Bearing Test to determine Triangular Fibrocartilage TFCC tears

 - Minimal difference in pressing ability with and without tape/WristWidget®

 - Pressing ability with injured wrist is similar to that of healthy wrist

 - Your wrist may ache when taped or wearing the WristWidget®

 - You probably do NOT have a TFCC injury and the WristWidget® won't aid in healing.

 What do I do until I get my WristWidget®?

-Tape your wrist (as in the photo above) until it arrives.
+Tape your wrist (as instructed at :41 in the video) until it arrives.
 Protect the wrist.
-No lifting over 2 lbs. keep the elbow and shoulder moving and stretched.
+No lifting over 1 lb. keep the elbow and shoulder moving and stretched.
 Change diet.
 Start acupuncture.
 Don’t make it any worse.
 A test result of <45# lbs is not a functional wrist so don’t push it.
 Let it rest.

 How do I know if my wrist is healing?

-How long does it take for a TFCC tear to heal?
+How long does it take for a Triangular Fibrocartilage Complex (TFCC) tear to heal?